geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 ### BOARDS & LOCATIONS

 #### City Board
 The city board is where real-world action occurs in the game, and represents the the fictional steam-era "London" that is the game's setting.
-The city is made up of **five different districts**: *North, East, South, West* and *Central*, and each contains **six hex-shaped neighborhoods** that in turn contain **six triangular spaces**.
+The city is made up of **five different districts**: *North, East, South, West* and *Central*, and each contains **four borroughs** that in turn contain **seven hexagonal spaces**.
 Each district has a space for the currently elected **alderman**.
-They set some rules for that district while the remain elected..
-Around the outside of the city is the **power track** that keeps track of the points awarded to each lodge.
-Each player has a pawn on the power track, basically "points" earned for different actions of power.
-In the final hour, the secret societies do battle and many more points can be scored.
+They set some rules for that district while the remain elected.
+Around the outside of the city is the **power track** that keeps track of the overall power of each lodge in the city.
+Each lodge has a pawn on the power track (basically "victory points" earned for different actions that increase the lodge's power).
+In the final hour, the secret societies clash, unleash their secret plots and only one is left standing.

-How will locations / empty space play into the game?
+##### How will locations / empty space play into the game? #####
 Building near the city center is more expensive, but trading goods for coin is more profitable.
 Building near your own places improves your influence - being the dominant lodge in a district gives you victory points.
 Building apart allows you to effect more districts.
 Building near an opponent allows them easier access to your secrets.
-There are also six unique locations that can be added to the game based on cards?
-Chapel, Brothel, Speak Easy, Morgue, Dungeon,  Constable
+There are also ten (10) unique locations that can be added to the game based on cards that have their own related actions.
+Museum, Chapel, Stables, Constable, Tavern, Morgue, Speakeasy, Brothel, Dungeon, Blackmarket.

-#### Astral Track?
+#### Astral Track
-A depiction of each of the astral symbols and their state of favor or disfavor/alignment?
+A circular depiction of each of the astral sigils and their state of favor or disfavor/alignment.
-Work in progress, as this may be simpler or more complex.
+The thee spirits indicate the current astral alignment and they move forward one or more positions per season.
+The white, black and red tokens indicate the sigils in favor.
+Each lodge can perform rituals to increase their energy in any of the sigils.

+[Ideas]
-Tokens or pointers on this represents the current astral signs in favor One of eight signs are either in favor, disfavor or neutral They change with each season?
+- "Spirit" Tokens or pointers on this represent the current astral signs in favor [Y]
+- One of eight signs are either in favor, disfavor or neutral [Maybe]
+- They change with each season?
+[Y]
-Different cards, lodges and secret societies gain extra benefit based on these Occultists can influence these through actions?
+- Different cards, lodges and secret societies gain extra benefit based on these [Y]
+- Occultists can influence these through actions [Y]

-#### Lodge / Guild board
+#### Guild boards
-This is an alternative idea where the lodges are seperate from players, and players are conspiracies that are using/manipulating lodges and guilds.
+[Idea]
+Each guild / trade has it's own board on the play area, as well as "factory" spaces on the play board.
+Players pay to place their workers in the factory to earn resources, which are added to their lodge boards.
+The cost to add depends on how many workers are available, the current favor of your lodge with the guild, and the access of your guild master.
 The actors each player have determine how they can work within each lodge or guild.
 This board/track shows the relative favor or disfavor of each lodge, plus number of free workers in each, shows the current head of each lodge,  other resources?
+Lodges can build new factories to improve their standing, or spend secrets to place workers even if they are in bad favor with the lodge.

 #### Player Board / Lodge Board
 This board is where an individual player controls the inner workings of their secret lodge.
 The lodge board has several special spaces, and other than the lodge name, everything can be configured about the set-up for each lodge

 ##### Grand Master
-Any actor can be placed as the grand master of your lodge, and their attributes are considered the attributes of your lodge
+Any actor can be placed as the grand master of your lodge, and their attributes are considered the attributes of your lodge.
+The grand master can be protected by toughs or occultists, and can be leveled up in order to gain power and enact the plot.

 ##### Plot
-This is a pair of cards, played at the beginning of the game and is played face down in it's own space.
+This is a pair of cards, played at the beginning of the game and is played face down in front of the player.
 One card describes your secret society, their associations (which may be visible), and the other is your plot.
 It has specific slots visible on the back that must be filled with resources, but the exact number and type are only known to the player.
-##### Power levels
-These are sliders or pools on your board or possibly on your secret society card.
-Not sure if this may work better like this or as resources.
-Possible powers:
-Influence (behind the scenes), Occult (magic power), Popularity (public)
+These determine some rules for scoring power at the end of the game.
+They can be looked at at any time by the player holding them.
+They can be revealed by other player's investigators if the secrets pile is empty.

+[ALT] The plot is a single card held in your hand and has a high specific cost to play.
+The conspiracy card is your secret society behind your lodge and describes some additional scoring that happens based on the secrets you have as well as other elements in your lodge when your final plot is revealed.

+##### Secret Society Rank
+This is the level within the secret society that your grand master has attained.
+It can be increased by paying the cost.
+[1 influence or 2 coins and one energy]
+All secret plots require a certain rank.
+The higher your rank, the more immune to investigation and assasination your grant master will be.
+Each rank is an additional save.
 ##### Insignia
-This is the symbol for your lodge / type of pawn you have?
+This is the symbol for your lodge.
+Each has an animal and a color.
 ##### Vault
-This is where the players current resources are stored and can be spent from
+This is where the players current resources are stored and can be spent from, a location in front of their play area.
 ##### Secrets
 This is a face down pile of cards that represent the secrets of the lodge.
 In order to play certain cards you may have to add to the secrets pile.
-Other players can investigate your secrets to unveil your plot.
-These cards can be used as instants and in the final hour.
+Other players can investigate your secrets to unveil your plot, secret society, and dispatch actors.
+Some secrets can be removed from the pile and played.
+These cards can be used to score power and victory in the final hour.
 ##### Pawns and Buildings
 Each lodge has potential pawns and buildings they can raise under their control.
 Once they are in play, they will grant the player power, income or resources, but they will cost resources or workers to put into play.
+There is also a cost to keeping a pawn on a building in order to continue to occupy it.

-#### Conspiracy
+#### Hand
 Your hand of cards.
-These can be played during the action phase if you can pay their cost and you have at least one lodge hall per actor in play.
+These can be played during the action phase if you can pay their cost.

 #### Cadre
 The actors played face up in front of you.
 These are powerful members of your lodge and of society.
 They have abilities that can be used by your lodge, and you can also attempt to get them elected as aldermen of a district